Andriy Bohdan: Investigations

 Bohdan was involved in a criminal case by the GPU, he is suspected of influencing court decisions, according to which Ukraine was obliged to pay Russia ₴3.2 billion under the guarantees of the United Energy Systems company.
 Draft notifications of suspicions were prepared in the case, but the GPU leadership blocked further investigation.
 In December 2019, a lawsuit was opened against Bohdan by Mykhailo Nonyak, the former head of Ukrtransbezpeky.
-Nonyak demands that Bohdan's demand to bring him to justice and his subsequent dismissal be declared illegal.
+Nonyak asked that Bohdan's demand to bring him to justice and his subsequent dismissal be declared illegal.

 In addition, on 19–20 November 2019, the anonymous Telegram Channel "Trumpet Breakthrough" began publishing recordings from the office of the Director of the State Bureau of Investigation Roman Truba, the content of which showed that the bureau was fulfilling political orders.
-In particular, it was an order of the head of the Office of the President of Ukraine, Andriy Bohdan, regarding the illegal persecution of the fifth President of Ukraine and members of his team.
+One such order was from the head of the Office of the President of Ukraine, Andriy Bohdan, regarding the illegal persecution of the fifth President of Ukraine (Petro Poroshenko) and members of his team.

 Journalistic investigations

-Journalists of the program "Our Money" Denys Bigus found out that Bohdan is involved in offshore, which engaged in credit scams for hundreds of millions of hryvnia.
+In June 2019, the investigative journalism show "Our Money with Denys Bihus" (“Наші гроші з Денисом Бігусом”) discovered that Bohdan is involved in offshore financial operations, which engaged in credit scams worth hundreds of millions of hryvnia.
 He owns an estate in Kyiv's Koncha-Zaspa neighbourhood, and large plots of land in Kyiv Oblast, which he bought while working in the civil service.
-Journalists claim that Bohdan advised on how to carry out credit fraud.
+Journalists claim that Bohdan advised others on how to carry out credit fraud.

+Sanctions by Zelenskyy

+On May 2, 2026, Volodymyr Zelenskyy imposed sanctions on Bohdan that will remain in effect for 10 years, claiming that his actions endangered “the national interests, security, sovereignty, and territorial integrity of Ukraine,” without providing further justification.
+The sanctions include: revocation of Ukrainian state awards, asset freezes, suspension of commercial transactions, prevention of capital outflows from Ukraine, revocation or suspension of licenses and other permits, and a ban on participation in the privatization and leasing of state property.
+On Facebook, Bohdan speculated that Zelenskyy was trying to divert attention from the corruption scandal involving Timur Mindich, regarding which new audio recordings had been published in the media.

 Personal life

 His father is Bohdan Yosyp Hnatovych (Associate Professor of Civil Law and Procedure of Lviv National University).

-Bohdan is divorced, and has 4 daughters: Victoria, Anastasia, Catherine and Sofia.

-He is dating Anastasia Slichna (since 2018).
+He has been dating Anastasia Slichna (since 2018).
+Bohdan is a Greek Catholic.